Rangers acquire Scherzer from Mets in blockbuster move by surprise AL West leaders

 The Mets, one of baseball's biggest disappointments, unloaded Scherzer just days after sending closer David Robertson to Miami for two minor leaguers Thursday night.

-New York began the season with the highest payroll in baseball at $353 million but started Sunday 18 games behind first-place Atlanta in the NL East and seven games back in the wild-card race with a string of teams to catch.
+New York began the season with the highest payroll in baseball at a record $355 million but started Sunday 18 games behind first-place Atlanta in the NL East and seven games back in the wild-card race with a string of teams to catch.

+“We just couldn’t get the consistency clicking,” general manager Billy Eppler said.

 The next question is what the Mets will do with Justin Verlander, another three-time Cy Young Award winner signed through next season.
 There should be plenty of suitors for the 40-year-old right-hander, who pitched Sunday against Washington.